hedi0/SecuritySystem/README.md

 - Open: `http://localhost:5000/dashboard.html`

-> ⚠️ Make sure Proteus or your hardware simulation is running to emulate the conne
+> ⚠️ Make sure Proteus or your hardware simulation is running to emu

 ---